-2.2.5.
+2.2.6.
 S151 Officer and LGPS Pensions Officers: the experience, qualifications and structure of the team of officers supporting the Council in carrying out its functions as Administering Authority for the Cumbria LGPS Fund is included below.
-Additional resource was added to the Pensions Administration team in October 2021, and in March 2022 the Pensions Committee approved additional resource for the Investments and Governance team in recognition of the increasing workload in relation to responsible investment and ESG issues.
-Both posts strengthen the resourcing of effective stewardship of the Fund.

 Experience

 < 1 year experience 0%

-1-5 years' experience 10%
+1-5 years' experience 9%

-6-10 years' experience 34%
+6-10 years' experience 40%

-11-15 years' experience 8%
+11-15 years' experience 7%

-15 years' experience 48%
+15 years' experience 44%

 Relevant formal qualifications

+Formal qualification 64%

-Formal qualification 60% No formal qualification 40%
+No formal qualification 36%

-S151 Officer and LGPS Pensions Officers team structure (during 2021/22):
+S151 Officer and LGPS Pensions Officers team structure (during 2022/23):

-2.2.6.
+- 2.2.7.
 Diversity Neither the Fund nor the Council currently formally reports on workforce diversity although the Council does report on the Gender Pay Gap.
-The latest report on this can be found at: https://cumbria.gov.uk/aboutyourcouncil/councilstructure/paygapreport2021.asp.
-The council is committed to promoting equality and diversity - as an employer, in the services we provide, in partnerships, and in the decisions we make.
-The council's approach to Equality and Diversity is set out online at: https://cumbria.gov.uk/equalities/default.asp.
+The latest report on this can be found at: Pay Gap Report 2023.
+The council is committed to promoting equality and diversity as an employer, in the services we provide, in partnerships, and in the decisions we make.
+The council's approach to Equality and Diversity is set out online at: Equality and Diversity - 2.2.8.

-- 2.2.7.
 Training: A core principle of the Fund and a major factor in its governance and stewardship arrangements is ensuring Committee Members and Officers have appropriate skills and knowledge.
 Training helps build and maintain a strong culture of good governance; assists in the identification and implementation of investment beliefs, strategy; and ultimately supports and enables effective stewardship.
-In recognition of this, the Fund has a training policy and plan in place. - 2.2.8.
+In recognition of this, the Fund has a training policy and plan in place.

+- 2.2.9.
 The plan and policy are designed to ensure that Officers and Members meet the knowledge and skills obligations and expectations set out in regulation and as articulated by relevant bodies such as the Pensions Regulator and CIPFA.
 In line with good practice the policy is designed to be dynamic and aligned to the work programme, national policy and regulatory changes.
 The plan and policy are considered and set by Committee annually in March, and the Committee receives a formal mid-year review of progress against the plan each December.
 Monitoring of progress against the plan is undertaken by officers informally throughout the year and any significant matters reported on an ad hoc basis to the Committee as appropriate.
-Details of training undertaken during the year are set out below at 2.5.3. - 2.2.9.
+Details of training undertaken during the year are set out below at 2.5.3. - 2.2.10.
 Systems, processes, research and analysis: The Fund does not undertake any investments directly it engages external managers to invest on its behalf.
 As such it draws on specialist systems, processes, research, analysis and reporting from its external advisors and investment managers to support its stewardship activities.
-To ensure that these external systems, processes etc. are operating effectively, the Fund undertakes a review of internal control reports from its key managers as part of it year-end accounting processes.
-Work undertaken as part of the 2021/22 year-end has identified that controls and processes are operating in line with expectations. - 2.2.10.
+To ensure that these external systems, processes etc. are operating effectively, the Fund undertakes a review of internal control reports from its key managers as part of its year-end accounting processes.
+Work undertaken as part of the 2022/23 year-end has identified that controls and processes are operating in line with expectations. - 2.2.11.
 Other Advisors: The Fund's principle professional advisors are summarised in the table below along with details of the key services they provided to the Fund during the year: